Telecommunications Terms. A Glossary for Telecommunications Terms and Acronyms.

 These terms refer to third- and fourth-generation cellular wireless capabilities.
 3G and 4G networks allow mobile and smart phone users to access more information and services on their devices faster.
 It’s because of these technological advances that you can video chat, watch Internet TV, play online games, download videos and listen to streaming music on your phone.
 Simply put, 3G and 4G allow you to do more.

-3G is available across most of the U.S. today, and 4G is on the way.
+Both 3G and 4G—now enhanced by LTE technology—are available across most of the U.S. today.
 The major difference between the two is speed.
-In general, 4G networks can offer speeds that are about 10 times faster than existing 3G networks.
+In general, 4G LTE networks are much faster than 3G LTE networks.